Last updated on 5th October 2023 at 14:26 by Alex Nicholas

 Even if the value reduction is minor, it could mean the difference between ranking in the visibility range for a competitive query and receiving no traffic.

 2. Making this emblem accessible may increase the number of hacking attempts, phishing attacks, and targeted spam.
 All of them might be the result of someone using a program like grep to trawl the web for Shopify websites, then seeking ways to hack, defraud, or spam you once they find them.

-While they can find out you’re on Shopify through other means, removing the badge makes your site less likely to land upon a criminal actor’s list of sites to attack or exploit.
+While they can find out you're on Shopify through other means, removing the badge makes your site less likely to land on a criminal actor's list of sites to attack or exploit.